MegalithicBTC/BLFS/readme.md

 - 🌐 **Geographic diversity** - Developers and services can be anywhere
 - 💪 **Resilient** - If one service or developer goes down, others continue operating

-**How it works with NWC:** BLFS uses Nostr Wallet Connect (NWC) to communicate with Lightning nodes, wallets, and vaults.
-Merchants provide a receive-only NWC connection string, and BLFS runs a lightweight web server that handles invoice generation, payment monitoring, and marking orders as "paid" in Shopify's database.

-**Incentives:** Developers (subject to agreement with Shopify merchants) may earn fees on each Shopify sale through BLFS.
-One developer can service multiple merchants.
-This is an excellent tool for an independent operator who wants to onboard a number of Shopify merchants.

 ---

 ## Live Example: Sonia Boyajian